AnyLog-co/documentation/using grpc.md

 Using AnyLog policies, these streams are mapped to a target schema, and the data is hosted on the local AnyLog node.

 ## Setup
-Users define the data extracted from the gRPC server using a "proto file".
+Users define the data extracted from the gRPC server using a **proto** file.
 A Protocol Buffers (proto file) is a language-agnostic data serialization format developed by Google.
 This file is compiled to generate 2 **grpc** files that manage the process between the client and the server.

 ## Prerequisites